tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-3-Analysis.md

 **Objective:** Evaluate passenger volume and revenue generation across different routes.

        Key Questions:
-        - Which routes are the most and least popular?
+        - Which routes are the most and least popular by passenger volume?
         - Which routes generate the highest and lowest revenue?
         - Which routes have the highest average ticket prices and most first-class ticket sales?